Dundee Corporation Renews Normal Course Issuer Bids on Three Share Classes

-/EIN News/ -- TORONTO, April 10, 2023 (GLOBE NEWSWIRE) -- Dundee Corporation (TSX: DC.A, DC.PR.B, DC.PR.D) (“Dundee” or the “Company”) announced today receipt of regulatory approval for its notice of intention to renew its normal course issuer bids (“Bids”) in respect of its class A subordinate voting shares (“Class A Shares”), cumulative 5-year rate reset first preference shares, series 2 (“Series 2 Shares”) and cumulative floating rate first preference shares, series 3 (“Series 3 Shares”), and collectively with Class A Shares and Series 2 Shares, the (“Securities”) through the facilities of the Toronto Stock Exchange (“TSX”) or alternative Canadian trading systems from April 12, 2023 to April 11, 2024.
+TORONTO, April 10, 2023 (GLOBE NEWSWIRE) -- Dundee Corporation DC DC.PR.B, DC.PR.D))) ("Dundee" or the "Company") announced today receipt of regulatory approval for its notice of intention to renew its normal course issuer bids ("Bids") in respect of its class A subordinate voting shares ("Class A Shares"), cumulative 5-year rate reset first preference shares, series 2 ("Series 2 Shares") and cumulative floating rate first preference shares, series 3 ("Series 3 Shares"), and collectively with Class A Shares and Series 2 Shares, the ("Securities") through the facilities of the Toronto Stock Exchange ("TSX") or alternative Canadian trading systems from April 12, 2023 to April 11, 2024.

 Jonathan Goodman, President and CEO of Dundee Corporation, commented: